What is a CASA volunteer?

 How does a CASA volunteer investigate a case?

 To prepare a recommendation, the CASA volunteer talks with the child, parents, family members, social workers, school officials, health providers and others who are knowledgeable about the child’s history.
 The CASA volunteer also reviews all records pertaining to the child: school, medical, case worker reports and other documents.

 How are CASA volunteers different from social service caseworkers?

-Social workers generally are employed by the state working many as cases at a time.
+Social workers are generally employed by the state, working many as cases at a time.
 The CASA volunteer has a smaller caseload (average of 1-2 cases) and more time to investigate a case.
 The CASA volunteer does not replace a social worker on a case; they are an independent appointee of the court.
-The CASA volunteer thoroughly examines a child’s case, knows about various community resources and makes recommendations to the court independent of state agency restrictions.
+The CASA volunteer thoroughly examines a child’s case, knows about various community resources, and makes recommendations to the court while maintaining independence from state agency restrictions.

 How are CASA volunteers different from attorneys?

 The CASA volunteer does not provide legal representation in the courtroom−that is the role of the attorney.
 However, the CASA volunteer does provide crucial background information that assists attorneys in presenting their cases.
 It is important to remember that CASA volunteers do not represent a child’s wishes in court.
 Rather, they speak for the child’s best interests.